tbrianjones/thewikisources/README.md

 	- consider requesting a higher rate limit on google books api
 - check why this article crushes the system
 	- "Places_in_Afghanistan" - http://en.wikipedia.org/wiki/Places_in_Afghanistan
+- store the citeation number from the wiki article so we can relate references to the number in the reference context

 data estimates